Strum355/mcshader-lsp/CONTRIBUTING.md

 Please adhere to the following guidelines before submitting a pull request:

-- Passes tslint checks with the given config.
+- Passes eslint checks with the given config.
 - Provide some comments in the code where applicable.
 - Provide a good explanation of the changes provided.
 This helps me follow your code better.